MaebhNiGhuairim/maebhs-assessed-project/README.md

 - **AI Assistance**: Tools like CodePilot and ChatGPT were used to help generate templates, styling, and assist with testing.
 - **Stock Images**: Images used in the project were sourced from [Unsplash](https://unsplash.com/) and [Pexels](https://www.pexels.com/).
 - **Django**: Django was used as the web framework for building the project.
+- **Bootstrap** Bootstrap was used for cards, forms, navbars and responsibility, amongst other features

 ---